Skip to main content

 Something happens.
 The system evaluates conditions.
 Then it performs an outcome.

 For example, when a user submits a form, the form submission is the trigger.
-The system may validate required fields, assign a lead score, or check the user’s region as logic.
+The system may validate required fields, assign a lead score, check the user’s region, or verify consent as logic.
 Then it may send the record to a CRM, notify the right team, and add the person to a follow-up workflow as actions.

 A simple example like this shows why automation is fundamentally about system design.
 The quality of the result depends on whether the inputs are structured, the rules are clear, and the connected systems behave reliably.